adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/realworld.md

 }
 ```

 There are three new pieces to this code.
-The first piece is to check to see if there is an existing token in the
-KeyStore.
-If there is, we check the expiry time and then set up the Azure Mobile Apps client with the username and
-token from the KeyStore.
+The first piece is to check to see if there is an existing token in the KeyStore.
+If there is, we check the expiry time and then set up the Azure Mobile Apps client with the username and token from the KeyStore.
 If there isn't, we do the normal authentication process.
-If the authentication process is
-successful, we reach the second piece, which is to store the token within the KeyStore.
-If there is an existing entry,
-it will be overwritten.
-Finally, there is a method called `IsTokenExpired()` whose only job is to check to see if a
-token is expired or not.
+If the authentication process is successful, we reach the second piece, which is to store the token within the KeyStore.
+If there is an existing entry, it will be overwritten.
+Finally, there is a method called `IsTokenExpired()` whose only job is to check to see if a token is expired or not.
 This same code can be used in the `Services/iOSLoginProvider.cs`.
-The only difference is
-in the `AccountStore.Create()` call (as discussed earlier).
+The only difference is in the `AccountStore.Create()` call (as discussed earlier).

 !!! warn "Update Entitlements for iOS 10"
     You may notice that you are not able to use `AccountStore.Save()` in the iOS 10 Simulator.
 A change to the
     iOS entitlements has caused this change.
 You must add keychain access to your Entitlements.plist file, and
     use the Entitlements.plist file as a custom entitlements list.
-Xamarin Studio for Mac has a really good
-    editor for this, so I recommend doing this activity on the Mac.

-To update the entitlements.plist within Xamarin Studio for Mac:
+Visual Studio for the PC doesn't provide a lot of ssistance with the entitlements.
+However, Visual Studio for Mac has a great editor for the entitlement, so this is one time I'd suggest going over to the Mac to do something.
+Make sure you have created an Apple Developer account and created a provisioning profile.
+These are pre-requisites to using the Keychain.

-1. Double-click on the **TaskList.iOS** project to open the options pane.
+1. Right-click the **TaskList.iOS** project to open the options pane and select **Options**
 2. Select the **iOS Bundle Signing** menu option.
 3. Select **iPhoneSimulator** for the Platform.
 4. Click the **...** button next to **Custom Entitlements**.
-5. Select the **Entitlements.plist** file, then click on **OK**.
+5. Select the **Entitlements.plist** file, then click **Open**.
-6. Click on **OK** to close the options pane.
+6. Save the properties (I used Ctrl-S for this)
-7. Find and open the **Entitlements.plist** file in the Xamarin Studio project.
+7. Find and open the **Entitlements.plist** file in the **TaskList.iOS** project.
 8. In the **Keychain** sction, check the box next to **Enable Keychain Access Groups**.
+This may require additional setup and linking to a provisioning profile.
 9. Save the file and re-build your project.

 Xamarin.Auth only support iOS and Android.
-We need to turn to an alternate library for token caching on Universal
-Windows.
-The standard library has a package called [PasswordVault][33] that can be used identically to the
-[KeyStore] and [Keychain] libraries.
-Here is the Universal Windows version of the same code in
+We need to turn to an alternate library for token caching on Universal Windows.
+The standard library has a package called [PasswordVault][33] that can be used identically to the [KeyStore] and [Keychain] libraries.
+Here is the Universal Windows version of the same code in `Services\UWPLoginProvider.cs`:
-`Services\UWPLoginProvider.cs`:

 ```csharp
 using System;